Bound by Flame: Development

 Jehanne Rousseau, CEO of Spiders, said "Bound by Flame is like Mars on the game-play aspect, but of course the universe is completely different.
 We really tried to listen to all the critics we had from the players, from the press, and we tried to work differently on some aspects that were very poor in Mars.
 Now we have more of a budget and more time to develop it, so we tried to improve all the things we can."
 The game was not released on the Xbox One due to the team not being given development kits for the console in time.

-The game's soundtrack was composed by Olivier Deriviere who has won awards for his work in video games such as Remember Me and Assassin's Creed IV: Black Flag.
+The game's soundtrack was composed by Olivier Deriviere.
 In an interview, Derivière stated, "I really wanted to capture a sense of loneliness and despair with the music so I created unique soundscapes to support the different locations and atmospheres."
 Derivière went on to talk about the possessed hero Vulcan and that he "thought it would be very interesting to have a contrast between the dead and the living."
 In the same interview, singer Iré Zhekova who lent her voice to some of the game's music tracks says she "used an imaginary language because she wanted to explore the human voice and express the emotion beyond the words."